 The first assignment was to simply compile the code.
 This was fairly easy.
 However, the code was a bit unstructured.
 Everything was put into one big file.
-To be able to add additional functionality without losing sight it was needed to create a file for every new technique being implemented.
-Furthermore the calculations, rendering functions and user interaction code were split from each other.
+To be able to add additional functionality without losing sight of what we were doing, we created a file for every new technique we implemented.
+Furthermore the calculations, rendering functions and user interaction code was split from eachother.

-With this new structure it was possible to be able to manage the code and add additional functionality.
-The programming language of our choice was C and for the graphical user interface the GTK+ library with the OpenGL extension was chosen.
+With this new structure we were able to manage the code and add additional functionality.
+The programming language of our choice was C and for the graphical user interface we took the GTK+ library with the OpenGL extension.
 For project management SVN was used.
-This was very useful since both students had different development environments and also did a lot of work at home.
+This was very useful since we both had different development environments and also did a lot of work at home.